I am interested in applied microeconomics, economics of education, and labor economics with a focus on future of work research.

 Child penalty accounts for most of the gender gap in earnings in the developed countries.
 In this paper, we examine how the recent increase in the availability of remote work has affected mothers’ labor market outcomes.
 Our identification strategy exploits the heterogeneous rise in remote work across occupations.
 By comparing child employment penalties across occupations with higher and lower exposure to remote work, before and after its widespread adoption, we find that the availability of remote work decreases child employment penalties for mothers but does not impact the employment penalties for men.
 We are currently investigating changes in income, hours, and wage penalties, as well as the implications for gender inequality in earnings.

-- Training, Automation, and Wages: Worker-Level Evidence (with Oliver Falck, Yuchen Guo, Valentin Lindlacher, and Simon Wiederhold), Working Paper
+- Training, Automation, and Wages: International Worker-Level Evidence (with Oliver Falck, Yuchen Guo, Valentin Lindlacher, and Simon Wiederhold), Working Paper

 Book Chapters